 Determine if ID is Acceptable for Notarization

-Some states specify the types of ID a Notary may accept to identify a signer but many states leave the determination of an ID's suitability up to the Notary.
+Some states specify the types of ID a Notary may accept to identify a signer, but many others leave the determination of an ID's suitability up to the Notary.

 Acceptable Forms of Identification for Notary Services